electron/electron/docs/api/service-workers.md

 * `details` Object - Information about the registered service worker
   * `scope` String - The base URL that a service worker is registered for

 Emitted when a service worker has been registered.
+Can occur after a call to [`navigator.serviceWorker.register('/sw.js')`](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerContainer/register) successfully resolves or when a Chrome extension is loaded.

 ### Instance Methods